How to Build a Successful MVP App: A Step-by-Step Guide for Startup Founders

 The thing is, most of us dream of launching the most amazing app ever right from the start.
 We want dark mode, class schedules, polls, AI features, and so on.
 But trust me, that's a recipe for getting stuck and maybe even failing.
 That's why focusing on an MVP is so crucial.
 It's about getting the core idea out there and seeing if it resonates with people.
 This approach is all about being efficient and learning as you go.
 Don't worry about making it perfect at this stage; focus on solving that main problem.

-3 most common MVP Misconceptions
+3 Most Common MVP Misconceptions

 One common misconception about MVPs is that they should be perfect or feature-complete.
 In reality, an MVP should be focused on solving the core problem efficiently, even if it lacks polish or additional features.
 It does not matter if the design is final (not to confuse with User Experience), or even if you use third party for some features instead of building them on your own.